simonmichael/hledger/MANUAL.md

 > *have no postings matching any of the negative account terms AND*
 > *match all the other terms*

+Query expressions (mostly) work the same way on the command line and [web](#web) interfaces.
-Note many of the above query terms can also be expressed as command-line flags; you can use either, or both at once.
+Note that many query terms have equivalent (older) command-line flags.
+You can mix and match query arguments and flags, but note that [period expressions](#period-expressions) override other date queries.

 ### Smart dates

-Unlike the journal file, hledger's user interface accepts more flexible "smart dates", for example in the `-b` and `-e` options, period expressions, display expressions, the add command and the web add form.
+Unlike the journal file format, hledger's user interface accepts flexible "smart dates", for example in the `-b` and `-e` options, period expressions, display expressions, the add command and the web add form.
 Smart dates allow some natural english words, will assume 1 where